-Unfortunately, there is little publicly available phenotypic information for the $65$ individuals in our dataset, and the characteristics that we do know~\cite{choy2008genetic} are not highly associated with either the expression or the network clusters.
-However, given our functional enrichment results, we believe that the regulatory differences we observe between the network clusters is likely related to differences in cellular growth rate induced by variable Epstein-Barr Virus (EBV) levels in the cell-lines.
-EBV is used to transform human B-cells into immortalized lymphoblastoids and is known to activate NF$\kappa$B transcriptional response~\cite{cahir1999epstein}.
-Consistent with this hypothesis, we find the signature ``Activation of NF-kappaB in B-cells'' highly targeted in the small, ``cell proliferation'' cluster (ES$=0.5$, FDR$=2*10^{-3}$).
+Unfortunately, there is little phenotypic information for the 65 individuals in this study, and those available~\cite{choy2008genetic} are not significantly associated with the groups defined by clustering on either the expression or the network information.
+However, given our functional enrichment results, we believe that the regulatory differences we observe between the network groups is likely related to differences in cellular growth rate induced by variable Epstein-Barr Virus (EBV) levels in the cell lines.
+EBV is used to transform human B-cells into immortalized lymphoblastoids and is known to activate NF-$\kappa$B transcriptional response~\cite{cahir1999epstein}.
+Consistent with this hypothesis, we find the signature ``Activation of NF-$\kappa$B in B-cells'' highly targeted in the small, ``cell proliferation'' cluster (ES $=0.5$, FDR $=2\cdot10^{-3}$).

-These results indicate that evaluating single-sample networks can lend insight into alterations in the biological processes active in different individuals even when a similar analysis of the gene expression data does not.
-Further, the relevance of the processes identified through differential targeting in the model suggests that LIONESS+PANDA are capturing essential biological processes relevant to each sample.
+Overall, these results indicate that evaluating single-sample networks can lend insight into the biological processes active in different individuals even when a similar analysis of the gene expression data does not.